Jithinqw/Cerberus/README.md

 Cerebrus runs on bare `NodeJS(v6.0)` or later.
 Cerebrus tests configured to run on `Nodejs v6.0 - v12.0`.
 Check `travis CI` build for test runs.

+## Installation

+Install this package using `npm i cerberus-validator`.

 ## Testing

 Cereberus uses `assert` library from `NodeJS` and use `mocha` for test runners.